pdm-project/call-for-features/README.md

 # PDM - Python Development Master

+**ANNOUCEMENT: This repository has ended its duty and doesn't accept any more requests.
+Please go to [PDM issues](https://github.com/frostming/pdm/issues) to file a feature request.**

 *This repository exists to collect feature requests for PDM project*

 ## What is PDM?